 Despite the program’s benefits, there have been reports of fraud and abuse that allegedly exist in connection with the program.
 This includes investors receiving visas that otherwise would not have been admitted, inability to track the required job creation, politician influence on investment approval, fraudulent solicitation of funds from investors, and the poor record keeping practices of the USCIS in administering the program.

-The EB-5 program is subject to expiration every three years because it has never been permanently approved by Congress.
-The program was last extended in 2012, but the re-authorization period ends on September 30, 2015.
+The EB-5 program is subject to reauthorization as it has never been permanently approved by Congress.
+The EB-5 program was reauthorized for five years in 2022.

 NMHC and NAA support the EB-5 program as an additional source of capital for multifamily developers.
 We also encourage Congress to act in order to permanently establish the program while addressing abuses and improving the efficiency of the investment process.